NYUDataBootcamp/Book/pandas-input.md

 print('\n', dfx)
 ```

-If all goes well, the modified code produces a dataframe `dfx` that's identical to `df`.
+If all goes well, the modified code produces a DataFrame `dfx` that's identical to `df`.

 **Exercise.**  Run the code